-The Environmental Health Dept. will need a plot plan showing the sinks and toilet facilities that will be involved in the wine tasting and the applicant has indicated that he would repaint the directional sign, that already exists on (inaudible) property that show where the winery is located on Felton Empire.
-The sign can be made and the recommendation is for approval subject to the following conditions: The directional sign shall be no longer than... no larger than 2'x2' necessary permits shall be and shall be painted in earthen tones and that any obtained from the Environmental Health Dept. prior to the establishment of the use."
+The Environmental Health Dept. will need a plot plan showing the sinks and toilet facilities that will be involved in the wine tasting and the applicant has indicated that he would repaint the directional sign, that already exists on the property that show where the winery is located on Felton Empire.
+The (inaudible) sign can be made and the recommendation is for approval subject to the following conditions: Tke directional sign shall be no longer than... no larger than 2'x2' and shall be painted in earthen tones and that any necessary permits shall be btained from the Environmental Health Dept. prior to the establishment of the use."